CrazyEpi/casa0014-vespera-prototype/README.md

-# casa0014-vespera-prototype
-A prototype program to control lights with a light sensor and a joystick.
+# Lightplatoon - A CASA-0014 Prototype

 # Introduction and Inspiration

-The design is inspired by a video game - Splatoon, hopefully, it would creat a cozy vibe, helping people understand, and interact with the environment.
+The prototype is inspired by a video game - Splatoon, hopefully, it would creat a cozy vibe, helping people understand, and interact with the environment.

 <img width="800" height="400" alt="image" src="https://github.com/user-attachments/assets/95e366d0-c163-44cd-89b4-6175559a1503" />